TommyTran732/macOS-Setup/README.md

 - General -> Uncheck all items under "Show these items on the desktop"
 - Advanced -> Show all filename extensions

+## Passwords
+- Save passwords: Do Not Ask When Signing In
+- Uncheck all options, especially "Detect Compromised Passwords"

 ## Terminal
 - Settings
   - Secure Keyboard Entry